-Contest Officials who work three (3), four (4), or (5) sports/activities during a single school year shall receive the following recognition and award:
+Contest Officials who work three (3), four (4), or (5) sports/activities during a single school year shall receive the following recognition and award when nominated by the local association(s).:

 Officiating Triple Crown Award - Three (3) sports/activities Officiating Grand Slam Award - Four (4) sports/activities Officiating Five Star Award - Five (5) or more sports/activities "Contributor to the Cause in Officiating" - 12 Individuals will be selected each year who have made a significant contribution in the recruiting, training, and mentoring GHSA contest officials.
 This award will be presented each year at the Spring Executive Committee Meeting.